ajchellew/android-exercises/README.md

 # android-exercises
 Attempting to teach the fundamentals of Android (circa Nougat, Android Studio 2.2.3)

+This page contains an overview of various concepts of Android exercises are found in subdirectories.

+[Exercise 1](/exercise-1/): Installing Android Studio and creating a first app

 ## Android Development Principles
 This is a supplement to the larger [Application Fundamentals](https://developer.android.com/guide/components/fundamentals.html) guide provided by Google, also undoubtfully more subjective.